METALS-Copper dips as inventories released, aluminium firmer

 * LME/ShFE arb: bit.ly/2wZSAEz

-* GRAPHIC-2018 asset returns: tmsnrt.rs/2jvdmXl (Adds analyst comment, updates prices, changes dateline from BEIJING)
+* GRAPHIC-2018 asset returns: tmsnrt.rs/2jvdmXl (Updates with closing prices, adds technical comments on lead)

 By Eric Onstad